Australian Computer Society (ACS) Process & Charges

 Uploading Documents Online

-2. Create copies of your original documents.
+2. Create scan copies of your original documents.

 5. Upload your PDF converted files into the application form.